 Cut the 2 jam rolls into halves.
 Repeat with another 2 packets of icing and cover all 4 pieces of jam roll.
 Place the rolls at the corners of the rectangle cake, on the board.

 Make sugar syrup to brush over the cake for a glossy effect.
 We used one part sugar to two parts water and boiled for five minutes.
 Then brushed on with a cooking brush.

 Add pink colouring to leftover pieces of icing and knead in until the colour is even.
 Roll and then cut into various shapes.
 We used a large heart cutter for the top of the cake and smaller hearts for the top.
 Medium-sized hearts were used for the windows in the tower and front of the castle.
 One section of the large heart cutter was used to create the shape for a door and indents were made with a knife to create door handles and “two doors’’.
 Each should stick onto the sugar syrup coating.
 If not, stick with melted white chocolate.

 Melt the white chocolate, dip the 4 large ice cream cones into the chocolate and then press into the tops of the 4 jam rolls.
 Place 4 small ice cream cones on top of the large cones.

-Decorate with fairies and marshmallows around the edge of the board.
+Decorate with fairies (or princesses) and marshmallows around the edge of the board.

 Do you have a favourite birthday cookbook?